scarimp/ibis/README.rst

 =============================

-This repository is provided primarily for my students, but is open to anyone who wishes to view the styles (CSS) that I use at rosslaird.com.
+This repository is provided primarily for my students, but is open to anyone who wishes to view the styles (CSS) that I use at rosslaird.com_.
 I have also included various Javascript files, images, and site-specific files I use to deploy my site using Mezzanine_.

-If you building a site with Mezzanine_, you should be aware that this repository represents a theme application and should live as an application inside your Mezzanine project.
+If you are building a site with Mezzanine_, you should be aware that this repository represents a theme application and should live as an application inside your Mezzanine project.
 (Please consult the Mezzanine docs_ for more information.)
 You should also be aware that the CSS file included in this